namanbnsl/ChatTXT/README.md

-# saturn - 🪐
+# text-ai

-A platform where people can sell their products and earn money.
+A platform where people can chat with text.